 2. Water/Moisture -commonly from a leaky pipe, damaged gutters or drainpipe

 To eradicate dry rot we can do two things: we can’t extract air around us so we’re left with preventing the water and removing the food source.
 When a property has dry rot the priority is to remove any infected timber as soon as possible to prohibit the spread.
 Once the rot has been located and removed, chemicals need to be sprayed on the timber to prevent an occurrence of the dry rot outbreak.

 Equally important is to locate the source of water/moisture.
 Once found, it is essential to stop the leak to ensure rot will not arise again.
 In some specific cases ventilation may need to be installed to extract the moisture from the room.

 When dealing with such a severe problem as dry rot, it’s always best to leave it to the professionals.
-At Timberwise we have nearly 45 years of experience in dry rot treatments, a record that speaks for itself.
+At Timberwise we have over 50 years of experience in dry rot treatments, a record that speaks for itself.
 When dealing with the structural integrity of your property don’t take anything to chance.

 “How can Timberwise help with a Dry Rot outbreak?”